officelearn/azure-docs.sv-se/articles/automation/automation-onboard-solutions-from-automation-account.md

 ## <a name="sign-in-to-azure"></a>Logga in på Azure

-Logga in i Azure på https://portal.azure.com
+Logga in på https://portal.azure.comAzure på .

 ## <a name="enable-solutions"></a>Aktivera lösningar